One of my favourite regions of the UK is North Devon, in South West England.

 I’ve spent a lot of time in North Devon in my life and I consider it to be my second home – I even got married there.
 North Devon is my happy place, the place where I feel most relaxed, and think if I was ever to move away from where I live now, it would be down to Devon.

-So I wanted to share some of my favourite and best places to visit in North Devon.
+So I wanted to share some of my favourite places to visit and things to do in North Devon.

 15 Best Places to Visit in North Devon, England